tus/tus-node-server/packages/s3-store/README.md

 Some S3 providers don't support tagging objects.
 If you are using certain features like the expiration extension and your provider doesn't support tagging, you can set this option to `false` to disable tagging.

+#### `options.cache`

+An optional cache implementation.
+If not provided, the store will use an in-memory cache (`MemoryConfigStore`).
+When running multiple instances of the server, you need to provide a cache implementation that is shared between all instances like the `RedisConfigStore`.

 ## Extensions

 The tus protocol supports optional [extensions][].
 Below is a table of the supported extensions in `@tus/s3-store`.